himsen/muckle/README.md

-# Muckle - the One True Key Exchange
+# Muckle

+Muckle derives from the traditional English phrase "Many a mickle makes a muckle": many small things can add up to make a big thing.

 ## *Currently on `master` branch*